Ksdsk/Bibliotheque/Obsidian/Software Development/Design Pattern/Creational Patterns/Builder.md

 Cons:
 - The overall complexity of the code increases since the pattern requires creating multiple new classes.
+## Applicability
+You can use the pattern when:
+- You want to get rid of a telescoping constructor, which is a long overloaded cases of constructors.
+- You want your code to be able to create different representations of some product.
+- You want to construct [[Composite]] trees or other complex objects.
 ## Structure
 1. The Builder interface declares product construction steps that are common to all types of builders.
 2. Concrete builders provide different implementations of the construction steps.
 Concrete builders may produce products that don't follow the common interface.